koalapunk/creativecoding-grid/README.md

 Using [this beautiful playground](https://shawnlawson.github.io/The_Force/) called The Force provided by Shawn Lawson.

 The code uploaded here creates two grids on top of each other while moving across the x and y axis.
+I provide two sample files.
+One reacts to the outside sounds once you've activated your computer's microphone.
+The other file doesn't use the microphone and just moves over time.

 Feel free to copy and play around! :)

 To use the code, click on [The Force](https://shawnlawson.github.io/The_Force/) and upload one of the files